25 reasons to go Ultra

 Though PC owners had been enjoying first-person shooters for years, the majority of console owners never understood what the big deal was until GoldenEye.
 Though based on the James Bond film of the same name, the plot is basically meaningless to most N64 owners, as the multiplayer consumed their lives like no other.
 Up to four players could enjoy the split-screen fun, as Rare's approach to gameplay made FPS action more enticing than ever before to home console owners.
 Elitists may have scoffed at it, but we were too busy memorizing Facility's layout to care.
 For every game of Halo or Modern Warfare you enjoyed, know that GoldenEye paved the way for it.

 1. The Legend of Zelda: Ocarina of Time

+There's little new to be said about Ocarina of Time, as it remains one of the most historically important games of all time, as well as one of the best.
+At a time when other companies were struggling and failing to understand how to transfer 2D gaming concepts and ideas into a 3D world, Ocarina did it so effortlessly that it's hard to believe it was ever a problem.
 Set in a world bigger than anyone thought technologically possible at the time, its mythic story spanned cities, dungeons, lakes, mountains, deserts, forest, and divergent timelines.
 The Z-targeting and combat set the standard for years, and the soundtrack still rings in our ears to this day.
 Later Zelda games further improved and refined Ocarina's formula, but it was this title that proved such a game could not only exist, but be this extremely good.